mdxtoc/qtpi/docs/QKD_results.md

         user	3m35.276s
         sys	0m2.360s

-  * With mad Alice and a shorter message Eve is still under cover.
-No more Bob restarts from her than Eve restarts from Alice.
+  * With careless Alice (not enough qbits) and a shorter message Eve is still under cover: no more Bob restarts from her than Eve restarts from Alice.
 This time her histogram's a tiny bit narrower, but all within normal variation.

         length of message?
 100
         length of a hash key?
 0